elixirquiz/src/CONTRIBUTING.md

 # How to contribute

-To contribut problems to Elixir Quiz, you can submit the via twitter, by tweeting [@elixir_quiz](http://twitter.com/elixir_quiz), or by submitting a pull request to this repository.
+To contribute problems to Elixir Quiz, you can submit them via Twitter, by tweeting [@elixir_quiz](http://twitter.com/elixir_quiz), or by submitting a pull request to this repository.

 ## Pull Request